secretstartups/handbook/hiring/greenhouse/index.html.md

 For **requisition "Job" Approvals**, the approval chain is as follows:

-- Step 1: People Success Analyst (1 of 2 required)
+- Step 1: Total Rewards (1 of 3 required)
-- Step 2: Finance Business Partner of the Division/Department (1 of 2 required)
+- Step 2: Finance Business Partner of the Division/Department (1 of 2-4 required)
 - Step 3: Executive of Division/Department (1 required if multiple people are listed)

-For the **Official Job Approval** (a.k.a. *2-Stage Job Approvals*), please list the Finance Business Parnters again (1 of 2 required).
+For the **Official Job Approval** (a.k.a. *2-Stage Job Approvals*), please list the Finance Business Partners again (1 of 2 required).

 For **Offer Approvals**, the approval chain is as follows:

-- Step 1: People Success Analyst (1 of 2 required)
+- Step 1: Total Rewards (1 of 3 required)
-- Step 2: Finance Business Partner of the Division/Department (1 of 2 required)
+- Step 2: Finance Business Partner of the Division/Department (1 of 2-4 required)
 - Step 3: Executive of Division/Department (1 required if multiple people are listed)

 For **Director-level roles and above**, please add a **fourth step** and list the CEO and CPO (1 of 2 required).

+It is recommended that no stage has only 1 possible approver to eliminate bottlenecks.

 Delays at the **Offer Approval** stage can negatively impact our [time to hire](/handbook/hiring/metrics/#time-to-offer-accept-days) metric.
 To keep delays to a minimum, we ask for approvals to be completed within 24 hours of reaching the reviewer.